Nanao, Taiwan: What to pack, what to wear, and when to go [2023]

 November

-If you visit Nanao during November, you are likely to find that it is a perfect temperature and somewhat rainy.
+If you vacation in Nanao during November, you might notice that it is warm and somewhat rainy.
 Temperatures tend to hover around the 70s F (mid 20s C) during the day, while at night they can dip into the high 60s F (high 10s C).
 Humidity is generally between 70 and 80% during the day.
 In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: